ccnmtl/matchhugo/content/nursepractitioners/areas-of-concern-to-address.md

     <div class="casetitle"> Question 1:</div>
     <div class="casecontent">
         <div class="casequestion">
-            <p class="question_text">From the background information provided and Dr. Jacob’s intake, what are some areas of concern that you think Dr. Jacob should address for this patient?</p>
+            <p class="question_text">From the background information provided and Dr. Brown’s intake, what are some red flag areas that need to be addressed with Jessie's mom about her oral health?</p>